davithuroyan/ubuntu18_lamp_server_docker/README.md

 cd docker
 execute docker-compose up --build

-The container build will take 5 to 10 minutes depending of your machine specs
+The container build will take 5 to 10 minutes depending on your machine specs

 Once the build is complete, you can ssh to the container on port 2022 (ssh root@localhost -p 2022) You can also access whatever you have put in public_html using http://localhost:2080